kasemka/minitalk/README.md

 ## minitalk bonus part

-A small reception acknowledgment system was added to mandatory part.
+A small reception acknowledgment system was added to the previous part.

 Supports Unicode characters